Best Things To Do in Telde, Gran Canaria

 One of the most popular of the traditional festivities is celebrated in August and it's known as La Fiesta de la Traida del Agua.
 It takes place in the area known as Lomo Magullo and it's been celebrated for over 30 years now.

-In September Telde is celebrated the Bajada del Santisimo Cristo, an image which dates back from the 16th century and which is found in the church of San Juan Bautista.
+In September in Telde is celebrated the Bajada del Santisimo Cristo, an image which dates back from the 16th century and which is found in the church of San Juan Bautista.
 Read more about Bajada del Santisimo Cristo (information available only in Spanish), as Santo Cristo de Telde is highly regarded in all the Canary Islands.

 October is the month when the people of Telde are celebrating the Fiestas of San Franciso de Asis.
 These celebrations are organized in the neighborhood of San Francisco.

-In November Telde celebrated the Fiestas of San Gregoria Taumaturgo, which is also the patron of Telde and there's a big procession passing on the streets of the city.
+In November Telde celebrates the Fiestas of San Gregoria Taumaturgo, which is also the patron of Telde and there's a big procession passing on the streets of the city.
 The image of San Gregorio is oriented towards the agricultural fields, in order to bring blessing to them and ensure the fertility of the land in the next year.

 On the 8th of December there's the fiestas in honor of la Inmaculada Concepcion organized in Jinamar.